tagohd/mono/Chat Logs/2023 Chat Logs/(6) June 2023 Chat Logs.md

 #Gameplay

-gameplay:: "The player is made to feel like they're taking advantage of Luke's idiocy/naïveté.", "The player can choose to sell the Artifacts, but this has consequences. ([[(6) June 2023 Chat Logs#^sell-the-artifacts|ref]])"
+vnViable:: "The player is made to feel like they're taking advantage of Luke's idiocy/naïveté.", "The player can choose to sell the Artifacts, but this has consequences. ([[(6) June 2023 Chat Logs#^sell-the-artifacts|ref]])"

 L:
 > I like the idea of AL going shopping at the black market (the owl house flavour) and just finding some of his cursed artifacts.
 This should be implemented.